- When does the season start & end?

-All normally scheduled games are on Sundays.
+All normally scheduled games are on Sundays for Classic.
 Games that need to be re-scheduled due to weather postponements will be played on regular practice days.
-There are end of the season jamborees that are generally played around the second or third weekend in June.
-Three to four games are scheduled in one day

 Home games are played at the Gloucester High School.
 Away games are played in the various North Shore towns at their home fields.
 There are usually roughly 4 home games & 4 away games.